 Don't forget to make Homemade Au Gratin Potatoes to go with your Standing Rib Roast!

 - ⅓ cup Dijon mustard

-- 2 tbsp garlic cloves minced, about 14 cloves
+- 2 tablespoon garlic cloves minced, about 14 cloves

-- 1 tbsp fresh thyme stemmed and rough chopped
+- 1 tablespoon fresh thyme stemmed and rough chopped

-- 2 tsp fresh rosemary stemmed and fine chopped
+- 2 teaspoon fresh rosemary stemmed and fine chopped

 Red Wine Demi Glace